mkantem/mkantem.github.io/_posts/2023-05-17-use-of-pls-elsevier.md

 ---
 layout: post
-title: Use of partial least squares structural equation modelling (PLS-SEM) in privacy and disclosure research on social network sites: A systematic review
+title: Use of partial least squares structural equation modelling (PLS-SEM) in privacy and disclosure research on social network sites A systematic review
 date: 2023-05-17
 ---